-We appreciate the time and energy of the over 100 individuals and groups who submitted, and the many people and groups we met with virtually and kānohi ki te kānohi during this time.
+We appreciated the time and energy of the over 100 individuals and groups who provided written submissions, and the 60 individuals and groups we met with virtually and kānohi ki te kānohi during this time.
+You can read a summary of the consultation feedback and process below.

 Kei raro i tēnei karangatanga o te oranga ko te hauora ā-hinengaro, ā-ngākau, ā-tinana, ā-whānau, ā-pāpori, ā-wairua anō hoki.
 Ina noho haumaru, ina whakaahurutia, ina noho hauora te ākonga i ōna wāhi ako, wāhi noho, wāhi whakangahau, ka kaha ake ki te piki ki ngā taumata akoranga.